intechstudio/grid-documentation/docs/guides/guide/how-to-grid-editor/4-button.md

 The following steps are happening in the configuration on the *button* event:
 1. When the button is pressed down and state changes to 127
-    1. A **Timer Start** action block starts
+    1. A **Timer Start** Action block starts
-    2. Normal buttton color is set (which is otherwise overwritten for a short time on the timer event)
+    2. Normal buttton color is set (which is otherwise overwritten for a short time on the timer Event)
     3. The LED intensity is changed with the button press
 2. The *elif* branch checks if the button is released and if it's been pressed for less than 1000 miliseconds
-    1. When the button has been pressed for less than 1000 miliseconds, the **Timer Stop** action block stops the timer
+    1. When the button has been pressed for less than 1000 miliseconds, the **Timer Stop** Action block stops the timer
     2. The LED intensity is changed with the button release

-The *timer* event runs when the press is longer than 1000 miliseconds:
+The *timer* Event runs when the press is longer than 1000 miliseconds:
-1. The event sets green color for the LED
+1. The Event sets green color for the LED
 2. LED intensity is also set to 127 to make the result visible

 <ImageLightbox imageSrc={btn_long_press} citation={"By checking the button state and the elapsed time since the button has been used, you can trigger long press functions with the timer"} styling={'w-4/5 object-contain'}/>